-Ok, so it’s kind of obvious but the most important book that you will need as you prepare for your certification exam is your textbook.
+Ok, so it’s obvious but the most important book that you will need as you prepare for your certification exam is your textbook.

 Whether you use a physical textbook or an eBook, these learning companions are the starting point of all your studies.

-A physical textbook allows you to underline key points, make notes and use a color pencil to identify key areas while you revise.
+A physical textbook allows you to underline key points, make notes and use a colored pencil to identify key areas while you revise.

 One thing an eBook excels at is the ability to search for keywords specifically.

 That’s useful when trying to find specific information.

 All textbooks will also contain important case studies, have review questions, and show how the information within can be applied in a real-world situation.

 If you are sure of the most important study points in each chapter, look at the chapter summaries to better understand what concepts you should grasp in each section.